knapeczadam/game-design-1/README.md

-# 🎲 Game Design 1 — The Rotator
+# 🎲 Game Design 1

 Hey DAE student, reviewer, or curious visitor 👋
 Welcome to the **Game Design 1** repository — a focused prototype called **The Rotator**, created as part of the Game Design 1 course at **DAE**.